If you watched many ship-sinking movies before, you might have already indirectly seen a hydrostatic release unit in action.

 Additionally, it must have a draining mechanism so the water inside the HRU does not accumulate.

-Liferaft HRUs are exposed to the weather 24/7.
+Liferaft HRUs are exposed to different meteorological conditions 24/7.
 The Third Officer or the safety officer must inspect them and ensure they are in good order.

 May the winds be in your favor.